Woody cruiser

 On June 24th, 1859, a young man named Jean Henri Dunant witnessed a bloody battle in the Italian town of Solferino.
 Some 42,000 men lay dead and wounded.
 Of the injured, large numbers died due to lack of medical attention.
 Unable to forget the needless suffering, Dunant founded the International Red Cross. ❦

 I have only one hard copy of the Meal box for the Jurassic Park ride in Universal Studios stored away.
-I was so excited to create this box that I couldn’t believe I was going to be connected with the movie Jurassic Park in some small way!
+I was so excited to create this box.
+I couldn’t believe I was going to be connected with the movie Jurassic Park in some small way!
 A very, very, very small way! ↓

 Bud Light promotional piece.
 They were placed on the tables in beer establishments.
 Budweiser was thrilled with the end product.
-Not only did I illustrate the box, but I also solved the structural problem of how to make the front
+Not only did I illustrate the box, but I also solved the structural problem of how to make the front fenders.
+Is it Happy Hour yet?↓

 Mazzios has 165 restaurants in 12 states, serving various pizzas and pasta dishes.
 Linguine sounds good right about now! ↓